 Madalina Patru

-PhD Student in Economics · IWH Halle
+PhD Candidate in Economics · University of Leipzig & IWH Halle

 Research Interests